hanami/guides-v2/docs/application-architecture/containers.md

 end
 ```

-This component has three dependencies, each of which is a "hard coded" reference to a concrete Ruby class:
+This component has four dependencies, each of which is a "hard coded" reference to a concrete Ruby class:

 - `Hanami::Settings`, used to check whether email sending is enabled in the current environment.
-- `AcmeEmail::Client`, used to queue the email for delivery via Acme's email service.
+- `AcmeEmail::Client`, used to queue the email for delivery via the third party Acme Email service.
+- `Renderers::Text`, used to render the text version of the welcome email.
-- `Hanami::Logger`, used to log a message that the email has been queued.
+- `Renderers::Html`, used to render the html version of the welcome email.

-To make our send welcome email operation more resuable and easier to test, we could instead _inject_ its three dependencies when we initialize it:
+To make our send welcome email operation more resuable and easier to test, we could instead _inject_ its dependencies when we initialize it:

 ```ruby title="app/emails/welcome/operations/send.rb"
 # frozen_string_literal: true